TejasViswa/PIC20A_Disc/README.md

 ## Welcome !!

 You'll hopefully be spending your next 10 weeks on this site.
 So, make sure to get used to it.
+You may also use the discussion section to discuss any questions you may related to the GitHub Repository.

 Navigate to the current week and look at the README which has a bunch of links for each date.
 All of the links are either website links, markdown file (.md files) or Java files (.java files).